adaltas/node-each/README.md

 - `pause`
   Pause the scheduling of new functions, see the throttling section.
 - `resume`
   Resume the scheduling of new functions, see the throttling section.
-It returns a promise which resolve once all previously scheduled and paused items resolved.
+It returns a promise that resolves once all previously scheduled and paused items are resolved.

 ## Iteration

 ### Iteration with any type of values

-An other type is returned as is unless an handler function is defined.
+Another type is returned as is unless a handler function is defined.

-Each iterates over any type of items.
+Each iterates over any type of item.
 If no handler is defined, functions and and promises get a special treatment.
 Functions are executed and may return a promise and promises are resolved.

 Here is a [quick example]('./samples/iteration.js'):